, Photo by: agneskantaruk

-Bielsko-Biała was formed with the merger of two towns.
-The older one, Bielsko, formed in 1263.
-Biała, the younger town, was recognized in 1723.
+From 1975 to 1998 the city of Bielsko-Biała was the provincial capital of Poland, as it lies mid-way between Warsaw and Vienna.
+The city’s unique name is due to the merger of two towns: the older one, Bielsko, formed in 1263; Biała, the younger town, was recognized in 1723.
 Both towns, situated on opposite sides of the Biała River, were famous for their textiles.
 The trademark of Bielsko-Biała woolen cloth “BS” was well known in Europe.
 In the late 19th century, Bielsko-Biała became the third largest center of the textile industry in the Austro-Hungarian Empire.

-While both towns were developing separately, the ties between them were becoming stronger and stronger.
-Today nearly 5,000 historical sites remain, including the 12th Century Sulkowski castle, churches, cemeteries, parks, fortification walls, tenement-houses, and industrial buildings, of which 183 are protected by law.
+Historically, the oldest traditions, going back to the Middle Ages, are associated with the textile industry.
 Today, the region around Bielsko-Biała is among the top industrial centers in Poland.
 The major share of domestic production belongs to the electro-equipment, textile and chemical industries, food processing, and forestry.
 The region’s enterprises offer cars, cranes, gliders, textile machines, tools, engines, paints and lacquers, wool and cotton fabrics, clothes, footwear, furs, food confectionery, meat, alcohol, and excellent beer.
-Many of these products are well known abroad.

 Whether your interest is in art, music, architecture, outdoor recreation, history, there is something to see in the region surrounding Bielsko-Biała.
 The Bielsko-Biała voivodeship is among the regions where folk culture, both material and spiritual, is still alive.
 These traditions are visible in buildings, sculpture, paintings, music, dances, and regional costumes.
 A very popular craft here is lace-making, unique traditional art.
 Laces from the village of Koniakow are famous not only in Poland but also in many distant countries.